mfruzan/HaploMaker/README.md

 ref: Reference file</br>
 refx: Reference file index</br>
 bam: sorted BAM file</br>
-p1: Maximum insert size (In paired-end reads just use average of fragments' size in the library, When using single end reads, just use read length here)</br>
+p1: DNA fragment length (In paired-end reads use average of fragments' size in the library, When using single end reads, just use read length here, when using PacBio reads use average length of reads)</br>
-p2: 1 for single end, 2 for paired end reads</br>
+p2: 1 for single end and PacBio, 2 for paired end reads</br>
-p3: Minimum read quality MAPQ</br>
+p3: Minimum read quality MAPQ, reads having quality less than p3 will be ignored.</br>
 p4: minimum haplotype size (in number of SNPs) to be reported (This parameter only affects output, minimum value is 2)</br>